10-3-pursuit/project-solo-full-stack-portfolio/README.md

 ### Presentation

-You will have a maximum of 6 minutes to present your projet to the cohort.
+You will have a maximum of 6 minutes to present your project to the instructors & cohort.

 ### Deploy: